 If you’re after something more long lasting, there’s a range of hand poked tools available like this 3D Printed Tool that can be reused.
-However you must soak the tool in sterilisation fluid to make sure it’s hygienic for reuse.
+Comes in resin and cast bronze!
+However you must soak the tool in sterilization fluid to make sure it’s hygienic for reuse. =-]

 Our top tips

 This is the most important tip for safety and hygiene.
 It’s crucial that you dispose of your needles after you’ve used them once.
 This prevents any potentially fatal infections from occurring.